miminame-daisuki/nhentai-scraper/README_zh-TW.md

 (with additional_tags = ['favorites', 'repeats'])?
 - 'EOFError' happening at the end of terminal output?
 - Add print result when # of downloaded galleries = # of repeats = # blacklists = 0
+- Don't add 'repeats' as an additional tag?

 - Check pyright errors
 - How to detect individual corrupted images in a gallery